AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Rating a foodplace: `rate`

+Trust your food palate to know exactly how much you like a foodplace, and trust BiteBuddy to remember it for you!<br>
-Lets you add / edit a rating from an existing foodplace in BiteBuddy!
+You can add / edit a *rating* for a foodplace in BiteBuddy!

 Format: `rate INDEX RATING`